DaXor-0/Swing_Test/tracer/maps/info_leonardo.md

 # Cluster Map Overview

-This document explains how the `leo_map.tex` cluster map works.
+This document explains how the `leonardo.tex` cluster map works.
 The key concepts are outlined below.

 ## Switch Identifier